department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/sketch-for-teams.md

 **If the page name is**

-- VAOSR - Calendar v2
+- VAOSR - Exploration - Calendar widget - v001

-**Then artboards might be named**
+**Then artboards would be named**

-- VAOSR - Calendar v2 - 01
-- VAOSR - Calendar v2 - 02
-- VAOSR - Calendar v2 - 03
+- VAOSR - Exploration - Calendar widget - 001

 ## Troubleshooting